TheMehediHQ/Thankly/README.md

 ## 1. Project Overview

-**Gratitude Journal** is a subscription-based gratitude micro-blogging platform where users create an account and write **up to 3 gratitude entries every day**.
+**Thankly** is a subscription-based gratitude micro-blogging platform where users create an account and write **up to 3 gratitude entries every day**.

 The product is designed like a simple personal blog rather than a traditional complex SaaS dashboard.
 Each day's gratitude entries appear as a small daily journal/post, and users can access their complete journal history from the day they joined.